 JMRI: Simple Signal Logic Example

-types of single head hardware signals, including LEDs
+other types of single head hardware signals, including LEDs connected to stationary

 Please try our ready-to-use example as a starter for setting up your own SSL.

 Modeling railroad signaling on a layout can be done in many different ways, ranging from